1. Remote Editorial and Collaboration Options for Avid Media Composer Environments

 Figure: Avid project and media sharing across on-premise, cloud, and remote

-DNAfabric enables cloud collaboration across two or more remote Avid Media Composer environments.
+DNAfabric enables cloud collaboration and remote editorial across two or more remote Avid Media Composer environments.
 It enables workflow intelligent syncs across any of the following deployments:

 - Avid in the cloud: DNAfabric can be deployed in the cloud (e.g. Azure, AWS) enabling collaboration between Avid MC cloud deployments (cloud bays, cloud shared storage) and Avid MC environments on-premise and remote users.